chooper/chooper.github.io/_posts/2020-04-06-open-redirect-to-xss.md

 Finally, because this open redirect / XSS was present on the login page and, as we learned, the JavaScript we write has access to the DOM, this XSS could steal valid usernames and passwords!

 # Bonus bug bounty tip
 If you find one of these, *report it as an XSS*.
-Obviously explain that this vulnerability exists but your initial technical severity should be based on the fact that we have client-side code execution.
+Obviously explain that this vulnerability stems from an open redirect but your initial technical severity should be based on the fact that we have client-side code execution.

 If you need more convincing, here is [@hakluke, a Bugcrowd employee, telling me to report these are XSSes](https://twitter.com/hakluke/status/1242951288305750016) too!